From Parent to Child

 Nowadays, it’s not what you know, but who you know!
 Relationships are the key to success!

 Being around a hairstylist should teach you how important networking is.
-You must make connections on a regular basis and constantly put yourself in the spotlight to get ahead in the field you want to pursue.
+You must make connections regularly and constantly put yourself in the spotlight to get ahead in the field you want to pursue.

 Social media plays a huge part in having social skills too.